prakharg24/keras-frcnn/README.md

     `python test_frcnn.py -p /path/to/test_data/`
     or as a json file containing the path to the images `python test_frcnn.py -p /path/to/json_file.json --is_fldr off`

-    A sample json input file is present in the folder `sample`, which can be used as a guide to create your json file for input
+    A sample json input file is present in the folder `sample`, which can be used as a guide to create your json file for input**

-- test_frcnn.py outputs a json file containing the resulting bounding boxes, along with their scores.
+**- test_frcnn.py outputs a json file containing the resulting bounding boxes, along with their scores.
 A sample json output file is present in the folder `sample`.
 However, test_frcnn.py can also create new images, with bounding boxes, if the --save_img flag is passed.
 	`python test_frcnn.py -p /path/to/test_data/ --save_img on`**

 - Data augmentation can be applied by specifying `--hf` for horizontal flips, `--vf` for vertical flips and `--rot` for 90 degree rotations